Ronkahn21/grove/docs/designs/topology.md

 e.g., "
 topology.kubernetes.io/rack").
 This provides a clean, declarative API for topology configuration.

     **Q: Should we allow changes to cluster topology levels and mappings after creation?**

 **A: No (Immutable)** - TopologyDomain and all TopologyConstraint fields are immutable after creation.
 This prevents unpredictable behavior with in-flight workloads and maintains scheduling consistency.
 To change topology
 configuration:

 1. Create a new TopologyDomain with updated configuration
-2. Update operator's `--topology-domain-name` argument to reference new TopologyDomain
+2. Update `OperatorConfiguration.TopologyDomainName` to reference new TopologyDomain
 3. Drain or migrate existing workloads
 4. Delete old TopologyDomain after all workloads are migrated